Professional gardeners use tricks of the trade to manage properties efficiently. Photo by Nick Yates.

 Professional gardeners have developed many time saving hacks to get the most out of their efforts.
-Use these tips to help you work smarter, not harder, towards a beautiful, well-kept, and healthy garden.
+Use these garden tips to help you work smarter, not harder, towards a beautiful, well-kept, and healthy property.

 Use the Right Tool